Why is asparaginase important?

 ERWINAZE is given as an injection (a shot) into a muscle or infusion into a vein.

-Please see full Prescribing Information and discuss with the doctor.
+Please see full Prescribing Information and discuss with your doctor.